RyXeleron/ExecStats/README.md

 21. **Aimmy**
     - **Status**: *Working*
-    - **Details**: Aimmy is another  similar to Nezur.
-Some users report that it causes significant lag, but its current status is unclear.
+    - **Details**: Aimmy is the original source to Nezur.
+The newest version requires a high-end PC, else would cause significant lags and jitters.

 --------------------------